 Dr. Frank Madill AM and Mr John Wise

-The Hobart address delivered by Reg Watson on the 3rd of June 2018 is available here
+The Launceston address delivered by Reg Watson on the 21st of June 2020 is available here

 The War (1899-1901) has often been termed the ‘forgotten war”.
 In an attempt to address this sad situation, Tasmanian historian and author, REG.
 A. WATSON, with help from enthusiasts, such as members of the T17 SSAA Militaria Collectors Tasmania, work to do so.